webdigi/AWS-VPN-Server-Setup/README.md

 ## Further support & updates
 - We look forward to your feedback on how we can improve this system.
 - We currently setup VPN with PPTP and L2TP-IPSEC.
 This can be extended to include openvpn support and enhancements.
 - Your commits and code updates are welcome.
+Changes are only required to src/templates in most cases.
 Looking forward to all the pull requests :)

 ### License
 Licensed under the [MIT license](https://github.com/webdigi/AWS-VPN-Server-Setup/blob/master/LICENSE.txt).
 Maintained by Webdigi, a [Web Development agency](https://www.webdigi.co.uk) in London, UK